-The Research Services librarians provide legal research assistance; that is, we can direct you to resources that you can use to find answers to your legal research questions.
+Library staff provide legal research assistance; that is, we can direct you to resources that you can use to find answers to your legal research questions.
 We cannot tell you what law applies to your situation or give you legal advice.
-For similar reasons, it is our policy not to read legal materials over the phone or email the text of legal resources via our Ask Us service.
-If you cannot come into the law library, you might want to use our fee-based Copy & Send Service.
+For similar reasons, it is our policy not to read legal materials over the phone or email the text of legal resources via our Ask Us! service.
 Many Federal and Washington State laws, cases, and regulations are available for free online, as described in Researching a Legal Issue.
+Note that the law on many subjects (family law, inheritance and wills, real estate, etc. varies from state to state.
+We cannot answer questions dealing with states other than Washington or countries other than the United States.
+Visit lawhelp.org for links to free or low-cost providers and information for U.S. states other than Washington.

 What does this legal phrase/word mean?